Ohio Walmart shooter may have been at least partially inspired by racially motivated violent extremist ideology, FBI says | KRDO

 This story has been updated with additional information.

-CNN’s Maria Sole Campinoti, Amanda Jackson, Lauren Mascarenhas and Nicki Brown contributed to this report.
+CNN’s Michelle Watson, Zenebou Sylla, Maria Sole Campinoti, Amanda Jackson, Lauren Mascarenhas and Nicki Brown contributed to this report.

 The-CNN-Wire